PawseySC/shell-hpc/_episodes/08-Extra.md

 ### Permissions
 Unix controls who can read, modify, and run files using concepts of *file ownership* and *permissions* to provide security at the file system level.

+Using Pawsey systems will require knowledge of unix permissions.

 Users can belong to any number of groups, each of which has a unique group name and numeric group ID.
 The list of who’s in what group is usually stored in the file /etc/group.
 (If you’re in front of a Unix machine right now, try running cat /etc/group to look at that file.)